 Prepare to discover the captivating beauty of Alaska on this 10-day journey through its icy heart.
 Travel from Anchorage through forests, around mountain ranges and down the spectacular coast to the Kenai Peninsula.
 Explore the unspoilt woodlands of the Denali National Park, learn about the iconic Iditarod Trail Sled Dog Race and keep your eyes open for grizzlies, caribou and moose.
 Cruise past icebergs and glaciers in Valdez, and experience the quiet, majestic calm of this vast wilderness of unique wildlife and striking landscapes.

 Breakfast Included: 9 Lunches Included: 1 Dinner Included: 3

 Welcome to Anchorage, USA.
 Your Best of Alaska adventure begins with a welcome meeting at 6 pm.
 Located in south-central Alaska on the shores of Cook Inlet, Anchorage is a unique urban environment in the heart of the wilderness.
 If you arrive early enough, perhaps head to the Anchorage Museum or the Alaska Native Heritage Center, or try spotting a moose wandering the streets of town.

 Denali National Park

-In the morning, head north along the old Denali Highway to Denali National Park (approximately 5 hours).
+In the morning, head north along the Parks Highway to Denali National Park.
 During the drive keep an eye out for caribou and other wildlife in this amazing, unspoiled environment.
 You’ll stop by charming Talkeetna for a coffee and pastry (if you like) along the way.
 On arrival at the park, head to the visitor centre to plan your next day’s activities, then your evening is free to relax – perhaps sit down for dinner with the group and prepare for your days of exploration ahead.

 Denali National Park